Personal financial planning paves the road to success

 Planning defines desired outcomes as well as milestones to define progress.
 These provide a standard for assessing when things are progressing and when they need correction.

 There are general financial standards that individuals should be meeting in order to be in a good place financially.
 These include having money set aside for emergencies, not taking on too much debt, saving for retirement and more.
-When you have a personalized plan to follow, it allows you to know exactly what you need to do to meet your goals.
+When you have a personalized plan to follow, it allows you to know exactly what steps you need to be taking to meet your goals.

 When you have a financial plan to measure yourself against it allows for both self-improvement and self-evaluation.
 You will have a comparison to overall standards and recommendations that will bring you to the best financial position for your goals and objectives.

-6. Financial planning is shown to improve financial outcomes
+Benefit 6.
+Financial planning is known to improve financial outcomes

-Written financial plans often improve financial outcomes over time.
+Last but not least, having a financial plan often improves financial outcomes over time.
 Those with plans are more likely to be prepared for financial emergencies and retirement.

 A financial plan allows you to begin with the end in mind.
 This gives people the proper perspective to balance their current goals and needs vs future goals and needs.
 A plan helps people to give attention to the future as well as today.